Speciality: Chemical Pathology (with Metabolic Medicine)

 Glasgow Royal Infirmary, QEUH Glasgow (including Royal Hospital for Children, Glasgow), Crosshouse Hospital.

-Aberdeen Royal Infirmary, Dr Gray’s Hospital (Elgin) with rotation to Glasgow for additional specialist experience in inherited metabolic disorders as above.
+Aberdeen Royal Infirmary with rotation to Glasgow for additional specialist experience in inherited metabolic disorders.

 Ninewells Hospital, Perth Royal Infirmary, King’s Cross Hospital.
-Rotation to Glasgow for addition training in inborn errors as above.
+Rotation to Glasgow for addition training in inherited metabolic disorders

 South East Region:

-Royal Infirmary, Western General Hospital, Royal Hospital for Sick Children, St John’s Hospital (Livingstone) with rotation to Aberdeen for specialist experience in nutrition.
+Royal Infirmary of Edinburgh, Western General Hospital, Royal Hospital for Sick Children, St John’s Hospital (Livingston) with rotation to Aberdeen for specialist experience in nutrition.

 |Programme Type||Deanery based or National: National |